 We offer an employment-based retirement scheme that incorporates ESG principles, including climate change.
-Comment Row 1 Yes, as the default investment option for all plans offered Storebrand employees are entitled to an employment-based retirement scheme managed by Storebrand Asset Management.
+Comment Rov 1 All Storebrand employees are entitled to an employment-based retirement scheme managed by Storebrand Asset Management.
 All storebrand funds integrate ESG principles, including climate change.
 In 2019 100% of our assets under management were screened for ESG, and we rate all our investments based on our internally developed ESG rating.